GSA Classes of 2024 & Beyond

 - Must be enrolled in the designated preAP, AP, Honors or Dual Credit English all four years at the campus.

-- Must earn five credits in Social Studies inclusive of World Geography, World History and AP Human Geography at the campus.
+- Must earn five credits in Social Studies inclusive of World Geography AAC or AP Human Geography (full year), World History and Mexican American Studies OR African American Studies at the campus.

 - Academy students must be enrolled in the appropriate sequence of academy and academic courses as outlined in the program guidelines at all times.